Soap (TV series): Home media

-Sony Pictures Home Entertainment has released all four seasons of Soap on DVD in Region 1.
-Season 1 has been released on DVD in Region 2 in Norway (as Forviklingar), Sweden (as Lödder), Spain (as Enredo) and the UK.
-All four seasons have been released in Australia (Region 4).
+Sony Pictures Home Entertainment has released all four seasons of Soap on identical DVDs in the US and Australia.
+Season 1 has been released on DVD in Region 2 in the UK, Spain and Scandinavia.

 Some of the episodes on these DVD collections are edited or replaced with the syndicated versions, shortened by as much as 2 to 3 minutes.
 Season 1 is also missing the disclaimer at the start of the show.
 In addition, the DVDs omit the three 90-minute Soap retrospective clips shows, which aired before each season began to remind the audience of what happened in the story during the previous season.
 The season 1 retrospective "Who Killed Peter Campbell?" and season 3 retrospective "Jessica's Wonderful Life" were released on VHS in the 1990s.

 On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library, including Soap.
-The company subsequently rereleased the first and second seasons on DVD on September 2, 2014, and Soap: The Complete Series on DVD in Region 1 on June 2, 2015.
+The company rereleased the first and second seasons on DVD on September 2, 2014, and Soap: The Complete Series on DVD in Region 1 on June 2, 2015.
 Most of the episodes on the Mill Creek sets are the original, uncut ABC versions, and the "On the last episode of Soap ..." synopses from the final season have been restored.